tucher/JsonFusion/README.md

 - **High-performance systems** – where throughput is critical (measured in µs)

-**Performance philosophy**: JsonFusion tries to achieve both speed and compactness by *eliminating unnecessary work* rather than through manual micro-optimizations.
+**Performance philosophy**: JsonFusion tries to achieve both speed and compactness by *eliminating unnecessary work*, rather than through manual micro-optimizations.
 The core is platform/CPU agnostic (no SIMD, no hand-tuned assembly).
 With `JSONFUSION_USE_FAST_FLOAT=0`, the entire stack is fully portable C stdlib.
 Less work means both faster execution *and* smaller binaries.

+It is all about avoiding doing the same work multiple times.

+JsonFusion leverages **compile-time reflection** through Boost.PFR, enabling the compiler to know everything about your types before runtime.
+This isn’t a hack – C++26 is expected to standardize native reflection, making this approach future-proof.

 ### Binary Size (Embedded Focus)